Fergus-Gault/LiveConfig/README.md

 ```

+- `LiveConfig(path)` - **MUST** be done before importing any live classes or instances, recommended to do right after importing LiveConfig
 - `@liveclass` - Marks a class so its instances can be tracked and edited.
 - `liveinstance(name)` - Registers a specific instance for live editing, using the given name as its identifier.